-NOTE: This procedure is provided for informational purposes, a SQL Upgrade is not covered by FileHold support so if you wish support for this activity, this can be arranged under a consulting project as a billable service.
+This procedure is provided for informational purposes, a Microsoft SQL Server upgrade is not covered by FileCare.
+This can be arranged as a billable service.

 Upgrading SQL for FileHold Software